-The consequences of a criminal conviction continue to impact the defendant and their family for years and decades into the future.
+A criminal conviction has consequences for the defendant and their family for years and decades into the future.
 There are many forms consequences besides incarceration.
 There is the forfeiture of rights and immigration status.
 There is the impact on public benefits such as housing and education.
-If a future crime is alleged then there is increased bail, pretrial detention, and sentencing at both the State and federal levels.
+If a future crime is alleged then there is increased bail, pretrial detention, and the real potential for an increased sentence upon conviction in the State and federal courts.